UN General Assembly: Germany struggles to define its place in the world | DW | 24.09.2021

 "Of course everyone asks themselves: 'What if this happened to us?'
 And this caused a lot of disquiet."

-Coming so soon after the chaotic withdrawal from Afghanistan, where US allies hadn't been fully consulted, the episode added to concerns that when it came down to it, Joe Biden could be as hard-nosed as Donald Trump.
+Coming so soon after the chaotic withdrawal from Afghanistan, where US allies hadn't been fully consulted, the episode added to concerns that when it came down to it, Biden could be as hard-nosed as former President Donald Trump.
 Biden's slogan "America is back" was suddenly ringing hollow.

 But doubly perplexing about the Australian deal was the fact that it centered on the Indo-Pacific, the very region where the Biden team is most focused on rallying democratic allies to its side, for a pushback against authoritarian China.